CyberMonitor/orquestra-docs/v1/content/tutorials/probabilistic-modeling-with-quantum-circuits.md

 summary: Find a quantum distribution which generates the Bars and Stripes dataset with a Quantum Circuit Born Machine.
 weight: 4
 ---
-This tutorial will walk through an implementation of a quantum circuit Born machine (QCBM) using Quantum Engine to find a distribution that generates the Bars and Stripes (BAS) dataset that fit in a 2 × 2 pixel image.
+This tutorial will walk through an implementation of a quantum circuit Born machine (QCBM) using Orquestra to find a distribution that generates the Bars and Stripes (BAS) dataset that fit in a 2 × 2 pixel image.

 ## The quantum circuit Born machine
 A quantum circuit Born machine (QCBM) is an unsupervised generative model which represents the probability distribution of a dataset as a quantum state.
 [A quantum circuit Born machine (QCBM)](https://www.nature.com/articles/s41534-019-0157-8) model was proposed as an approach to load arbitrary probability distributions in noisy intermediate-scale quantum (NISQ) devices.